-Despite these rather small problems, Oriana is now a classic modern cruiseliner, admired and loved by most shipping enthousiasts.
+Despite these rather small problems, Oriana became a classic modern cruiseliner, admired and loved by most shipping enthousiasts.
 She is a true link between the old and the new ships, giving her passengers best of both.

 Of course Oriana was present when P&O celebrated their 175th anniversary in the port of Southampton, when all seven ships of the line were together.
 Unfortunately, I did not have the possibility to be in Southampton that day, but Oriana presented herself 'the day after' at IJmuiden, still flying the specially designed celebrationflag in her mast, as seen in the large lock at IJmuiden on the 4th of july 2012.
 I added a closer picture of the flag on the introduction page to P&O.

 In 2017, the livery of all of P&O's ships changed, when the funnels were repainted in blue with the golden sun logo in the middle and an artists impression of the Union Jack was added to the bow of the ships.
 This was done to remember the British heritage of the line, and to make them easier recognisable.
 In the opinion of many, the new livery, replacing the former that was introduced on the 'Strath'-liners of the 1930's, instead made the ships look more like mass-market American ships then British ones, despite the print of the flag.
 Next to that, it is kinda strange that the company is so proud of its British heritage to incorporate the flag in the ships livery, but meanwhile the ships have all been re-flagged to Bermuda, recieving the new homeport of Hamilton, just like their Princess sisters.
-Of course, Bermuda is still part of the United Kingdom but still...
-But over time, we will mabybe get used to it somehow.
+Of course, Bermuda is still part of the United Kingdom but still this was another cut with traditions.

 For Oriana, it only proved short-lived as in june 2018 it was announced that she would be leaving the P&O fleet from august of 2019 onwards.
-Very surprisingly, as the ship became an icon for British shipping in the modern cruise-age and she is by no means worn-out or to be called 'old', despite she then is sailing for P&O for 24 years.
+Very premature, as the ship became an icon for British shipping in the modern cruise-age and she is by no means worn-out or to be called 'old', despite she then is sailing for P&O for 24 years.
 I really expected Oriana would be growing old in the P&O fleet due to her iconic status.
 Possibly, as P&O itself has shifted more mainstream over the last years before her sale, traditional cruisers started to back away from the company and the reason for having a traditional ship in the fleet became less needed.
 Also, the ship suffered several mechanical mishaps over the last years and seemed not up to the task anymore to give the new passengers what they expect.
 I really hoped her to end up with a company like Saga Cruises, which would be an acceptable option as she has the classic touches but can still be called modern.
-Next to that, Oriana is still very popular for British cruisers.
-Especially as Saga Sapphire leaves their fleet in 2019, she would be a great addition to Saga as a compliment to their newbuilds.
-And now we are speculating, also CMV would be a great new home, absorbing many former Carnival-owned ships the last years.
+But as this line was ordering new tonnage itself with their Spirit Of Discovery entering service in 2019, it seemed illogical.
+Also CMV would be a great new home, absorbing many former Carnival-owned ships the last years.
 With the 1981-built Astor, the 1964-built Marco Polo and 1948-built Astoria growing a little older and outdated by the newer ships in the fleet and the opening of a new CMV-branch in Mexico in 2019, that company is clearly eager to grow.
 In style, Oriana would really do very well within their fleet too and naming her after another explorer who eplored the East would be fitting within her P&O heritage.
 In fact, CMV also doesn't make any secret about the fact that they would have loved to add her to their growing fleet as they are in need of new tonnage.